-This page shows how to increase C drive space in Windows 10 (32 & 64 bit) without losing data.
-Increase C drive by transfer unused space from D, E or other partition volume.
+This article introduces how to increase C drive space in Windows 10/8/7 (32/64 bit) without losing data.
+Increase C drive size by taking free space from D, E or with another disk.

-To increase partition size in Windows 10, there are two choices: Windows 10 native Disk Management and third party partition software such as NIUBI Partition Editor.
-In this article, I'll introduce several ways to increase C drive disk space in Windows 10 (32 bit and 64 bit) with both tools.
+To increase C drive space for Windows 10 computer, there are two choices: Windows native Disk Management and third party partition software such as NIUBI Partition Editor.
+In this article, I'll introduce detailed steps to increase free space of C: drive in Windows 10/8/7 with both kinds of tools.

-- Extend Volume is only valid for NTFS and RAW partition, FAT32 and other types of partitions are not supported.
+- The partition that you want to extend must be formatted with NTFS file system, FAT32 and other types of partitions are not supported.

 - There must be adjacent Unallocated space on the right of system C: drive, if there's no such space, you must delete the contiguous partition on the right.

-- Right click partition D: and select "Delete Volume".
-(Disk space will be converted to Unallocated if D is Primary partition.
+- Right click D: drive and select "Delete Volume", then its disk space will be converted to Unallocated if D is Primary partition.
 (If it is a Logical drive, this method is invalid.)

-- Right click partition C: and select "Extend Volume".
+- Right click C: drive and select "Extend Volume".
 (Extend Volume Wizard will be opened)